Regional Profiles

 • NSI

-Net enrolment rate of the population (grades 5th through 8th)
+Net enrolment rate of the population (5th to 7th grade)

-The net enrolment rate of the population is calculated as a percentage of number of students in the respective stage of education in age groups relative to the number of population in the same age groups, calculated as of December 31 of the respective year.
-The number of students in primary and secondary education is established by October 1 of the respective year.
-The selection of grades 5 through 8 is based on the fact that this is the lowest educational stage, that registers a relatively lower coverage of the education system.
+The net enrolment rate of the population is the ratio between the total number of enrolled students in the official school age range for a given level of education and the total population of the same age group.
+The rate is calculated as a percentage by 31 December of the respective year.
+The number of students in primary and secondary education is established by 1 October of the respective year.
+The selection of 5th to 7th grade is based on the fact that this is the lowest educational stage where a relatively low coverage of the education system is registered.

 • %